chef-louis/favfonts/README.md

 - [X] On load, the page should display fonts sorted by current popularity, as returned by the Google Fonts Developer API (see below)
 - [X] The search feature should be fully functional and should display matching fonts (it's up to you if you want to do this via a 'submit' or through onchange)
 - [X] When the search input is cleared (via reset button or manually), the fonts should automaticaly display sorted by poplarity again
+- [ ] Fonts from the Developer API should be retrieved on the back-end and sent to the client (see below)
+- [ ] StyleSheet requests from the Google Fonts API can be compiled on either the front or the back

 *Other*
 - [X] Your repo needs to have a robust README.md